Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 - ``builtin to_(u)int(32/64/128/256)``: Convert a ``UintX/IntX`` or ``String`` (that represents a number) value to the equivalent ``UintX/IntX`` value.
   Returns ``Some IntX/UintX`` if the conversion succeeded, ``None`` otherwise.

-Addition, subtraction, multiplication, pow, division and reminder operations may raise integer overflow, underflow and division_by_zero errors.
+Addition, subtraction, multiplication, pow, division and remainder operations may raise integer overflow, underflow and division_by_zero errors.

 .. note::